-When it comes to building web applications, we are now in an open-source world.
+When it comes to building web applications, we are now in an open-source world where you can find dozens of web coders for hire.
 Tasks that might have taken hundreds of lines of code just a few years ago now can be seamlessly added to your web application with a single line or two – thanks to built-in modules found in open-source PHP frameworks.

 And when it comes to the benefits of using Laravel, that’s just the beginning.